M4rc1nB/streamsets_benchmarks/README.md

 - Reconfigure sources to make them more production-like.
 - Add logic to sdk-cli.py to create and remove; Environment, Deployment and Access Token.
 This will be used on pre terraform steps and implemented into Makefile

+## Stretch Objective

+Expand on SDK-CLI functionality to enable an intuitive interface to interact with the StreamSets Platform.

+This stretch objective aims to enhance the repository's capabilities by extending the SDK-CLI functionality.
+The goal is to provide users with a more intuitive and streamlined interface for interacting with the StreamSets Platform.
+By leveraging the SDK-CLI, users will have access to a set of command-line tools that simplify common tasks such as pipeline creation, configuration management, and monitoring.

 ## Requirements

 - **Terraform v1.7.3**: Ensure Terraform version 1.7.3 is installed.